 Setting the temperature and airflow with dual-zone and 3-zone automatic climate control:

-Press the button.

-REAR

-The indicator lamp on the button and

-REAR

-the symbol on the climate control system display will flash.
+Press the REAR button.
+The indicator lamp on the REAR button and the REAR symbol on the climate control system display will flash.

 The display will switch to the temperature and the blower on the rear menu.